meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--import-dump`
 **Default value**: `none`

 Imports a dump located in the specified path.
-Must be a `.dump` file.
+Path must point to a `.dump` file.

-The MeiliSearch instance will only be launched once the dump data has been fully indexed.
+MeiliSearch will only launch once the dump data has been fully indexed.
+The time this takes depends on the size of the dump file and the value of `--dump-batch-size`.

-This option is not available as an environment variable.
+*This option is not available as an environment variable.*

 ### Dump Batch Size